-According to the study findings, ICU and surgical departments had the same and most prevalence of MRSA about 10(29%), followed by the medical and laboratory departments with rank about 6 (17%), and finally the neurological department only about 3(8%).
+The Figure 3 showed that the most of the MRSA isolates were in male about 29(83%), whereas the female participants only about 6(17%).
+According to the study findings, ICU and surgical departments had the same and most prevalence of MRSA about 10(29%), followed by the medical and laboratory departments with rank about 6(17%), and finally the neurological department only about 3(8%).

-Figure 4.
-Distribution of MRSA isolates according to hospital departments.
+Figure 2: Distribution of MRSA isolates according to age group.

-The figure 5 showed that more than half of MRSA isolates from sputum culture about 18(51.4%), followed by the wound swab culture about 12 (34.3%), and finally blood culture only about 2(5.7%).
+The Figure 5 showed that more than half of MRSA isolates from sputum culture about 18(51.4%), followed by the wound swab culture about 12(34.3%), and finally blood culture only about 2(5.7%).